sagemath/trac_to_gh/Issue 716.md

 # Issue 716: graph functions to_undirected and to_directed forget the loops and multiple edges

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/716

 Original creator: jason